The Internet is a double-edged sword. While it provides timely, relevant, and reliable information, it’s also a dangerous place to be for everybody!

 Online hazards are aplenty, and the emotional costs to children and teens can be severe, and the consequences can be tragic.
 We have read of young people dying by their own hands due to cyberbullying and over their social media posts.

-What exactly are the dangers of online activity that children and teens should be aware of and that their parents should guard against?
+the dangers of online activity that children, teens, and parents should be aware of…

-Second, pedophiles and other sexual predators use the Internet in stalking children.
+Second, pedophiles and other sexual predators use the Internet to stalk children.
 They then take advantage of their gullibility that can result in inappropriate online behavior, such as performing obscene acts or posting nude photos.

 Children are also more vulnerable during the pandemic, partly because of the increased amount of time spent online.
 They are being targeted in more sites, too, from gaming platforms to social media sites.
 This can make it harder for parents and guardians to differentiate between beneficial and dangerous activities.